nicksiuxs/nodejs-course/README.md

 ### Mind grenade

 If we import a file with that doesn't have exports, it will be appended to our app

+## Built in modules in Node

+Node has differents built ind modules that we can use freely in our apps.
+We don't need to install built in modules.

+- OS
+- PATH
+- FS
+- HTTP

+### OS MODULE

+This module can provides many useful properties and methods for interacting with operating system as well as the server.
+To see the differents methods look the documentation.